smolegz/tp/docs/UserGuide.md

     specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/83838383 e/Arianana@nana.com` Edits the phone number and email address of the 1st person to be `83838383` and `Arianana@nana.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Billie Eyelashes t/` Edits the name of the 2nd person to be `Billie Eyelashes` and clears all existing tags.

 > [!NOTE]
 >